 [ad_1]

-On Wednesday, the of India (RBI) governor announced a hike of 25 basis points (bps), taking the key benchmark interest rate to 6.5 per cent.
+On Wednesday, the Reserve Bank of India (RBI) governor Shaktikanta Das announced a repo rate hike of 25 basis points (bps), taking the key benchmark interest rate to 6.5 per cent.
 The MPC’s decision was split 4-2.
 This is the first rate hike in 2023.
-Before this, the was hiked by 35 bps on December 7.
+Before this, the repo rate was hiked by 35 bps on December 7.

 Das said that amid volatile global developments, the Indian economy remains resilient.
 However, the weak global demand and the current economic environment would be a drag on domestic growth.
 The central bank will maintain a “strong vigil” on the economic situation.